Ondolin/ondolin/README.md

 I'm currently making my batchelor degree ath the [RWTH-Aachen](https://www.rwth-aachen.de/) university.
 I am primarily interested in Webdevelopment and theoretical computer science.
 Feel free to get in contact with me via [mail](mailto:contact@ondolin.de).

-I'm a computer science student @rwthaachenuniversity who is working on all kinds of projects.
-Feel free to take a look at [erichier.tech](https://erichier.tech).

-If you would like to contact me, feel free to use the provided mail address.

 <p>
   <img src="https://raw.githubusercontent.com/Ondolin/github-stats/master/generated/overview.svg" />
   <img src="https://raw.githubusercontent.com/Ondolin/github-stats/master/generated/languages.svg" />